kdave/btrfs-progs/Documentation/btrfs-replace.rst

 DESCRIPTION
 -----------

-**btrfs replace** is used to replace btrfs managed devices with other device.
+:command:`btrfs replace` is used to replace btrfs managed devices with other device.

 SUBCOMMAND
 ----------